Rurusetto/rurusetto/README.md

 We also provide the API for developer who want to use of our rulesets information in our database for your own dream project.
 More info available in the [documentation](https://docs.rulesets.info/).

+## Localization

+We just add support for localization on website.
+You can help us by translate your language by go to [POEditor](https://poeditor.com/join/project/mQzxWNxFDz), add your language that you want to help us to translate and start on translation process.
+We always update localization file weekly.

 ## Developing Rūrusetto

 Please make sure you have the following prerequisites: